 Applicants for admission into the PhD program who are transferring from other graduate programs are subject to the same procedures as other applicants.
 An Ohio State University graduate student requesting transfer into the Linguistics doctoral program must submit the following documents:

 Section III of the Graduate School Handbook describes the Graduate Faculty rules about course load, registration, schedule adjustment, and related matters.
+Information about courseload for graduate associates can also be found here.
 It is the student's responsibility to be aware of these rules, and to comply with the deadlines for registering, and adding or dropping courses.
 (The University Registrar keeps an online running calendar of relevant dates for each semester.)

 International students should consult with an immigration coordinator in the Office of International Affairs about the regulations that apply for different types of visa.

 Linguistics graduate students who earn a Master's Degree in Linguistics on the basis of satisfactorily completing the Candidacy Examination also should note the Graduate School requirement of "completion of a minimum of 80 graduate credit hours, at least 50 of which must be completed beyond the master's degree".
 In normal circumstances, the student will have completed more than 80 graduate credit hours before taking the candidacy exam, and the Graduate School "transfers" 50 of these credit hours to make up this required "minimum of 50 credit hours beyond the master's degree" (see Section VII.14 of the Graduate School Handbook).